-Amendments to PAS 1, Classification of Liabilities as Current or Non-current would the terms of a liability not impact its classification.
+Amendments to PAS 1, Classification of Liabilities as Current or Non-current

 The amendments clarify:

 - That only covenants with which an entity must comply on or before reporting date will affect a liability's classification as current or non-current. - That classification is unaffected by the likelihood that an entity will exercise its deferral right.